Sanglorian/orcus/Orcus Rulebook - current.md

 # Extended Challenges

 With most skill checks, a single die roll immediately determines whether or not a character succeeds.
-If a character wants to jump across a chasm or recall a specific piece of information, his success or failure is apparent after a single check.
+If a character wants to jump across a chasm or recall a specific piece of information, their success or failure is apparent after a single check.

 For complicated and time-consuming tasks (such as disabling a very complex trap, crafting a powerful artifact or researching an obscure bit of knowledge), or at times when the Game Master wants to build tension and suspense, an extended challenge might be called for.